Julia-Immer/developer-notes/developer-notes.md

 ## Creating A New Repo

 When creating a repo with github desktop, it generates a new folder of that name to house the repo.
 So if you want your repo called "resume" and you tell it to generate the repo inside your "resume" folder, inside your workspace, then the path will be "../workspace/resume/resume"

+# HTTP and HTTPS

+HTTP is a clearly application protocol that allows the exchange of files on the internet.
+It allows web browsers to send requests to web servers and receive and interpret responses.
+It operates over the TCP/IP (Transmission Control/ Internet protocol) and QUIC protocols.

+HTTPS is HTTP but has SSL a (secure socket layer) added so that the information being transmitted is encrypted.

+## HTTP Proxys

+An HTTP proxy server acts an intermediarary between the HTTP client and HTTP servers.
+Some of the purposes this could serve are speeding up request/response time by filtering requests, protecting the client's IP address, or protecting the main servers from various cyber threats via bad requests.

 # Deployment